pl728/lofi-algorithm/README.md

 * an imported/forked synthesizer piano class to play and render the chord sequence
 * a "processor" class to overlay the .wav samples over our newly synthesized track

+Eventually, machine learning will be incorporated into this project.

-Check out [sample beats](http:/pl728.github.io/lofi-site) produced by this algo!!
+In the meantime, check out some [beats](http:/pl728.github.io/lofi-site) produced by this algo!!